 The use of combined embedded modulated scattering technique and near-field microwave nondestructive testing techniques is investigated as a novel method for evaluating the dielectric properties of a material.
 The forward formulation for determining the reflection coefficient at the aperture of a waveguide radiating into a dielectric half-space in which a PIN diode-loaded dipole (i.e., modulated scattering technique probe) is embedded is presented.
 This formulation is based upon calculating the near-field coupling between the waveguide and the dipole as a mutual impedance.

-R. Zoughi and D. Hughes, "A Novel Method for Determination of Dielectric Properties of Materials using a Combined Embedded Modulated Scattering and Near-Field Microwave Techniques-Part I: Forward Model," IEEE Transactions on Instrumentation and Measurement, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+D. M. Hughes and R. Zoughi, "A Novel Method for Determination of Dielectric Properties of Materials using a Combined Embedded Modulated Scattering and Near-Field Microwave Techniques-Part I: Forward Model," IEEE Transactions on Instrumentation and Measurement, vol. 54, no. 6, pp. 2389-2397, Institute of Electrical and Electronics Engineers (IEEE), Dec 2005.